 Killing Fields Phnom Penh

-Between 1975 and 1979 the Khmer Rouge ruled Cambodia and killed between 1.5 and 2 million people out of a population of approximately 8 million.
-The exact figure remains debated.
-The mechanisms were systematic: evacuation of cities, forced agricultural labour, execution of perceived class enemies, intellectuals, people who wore glasses, people with soft hands.
+Between 1975 and 1979 the Khmer Rouge killed between 1.5 and 2 million people – roughly a quarter of Cambodia’s population.
+The exact figure remains debated; the scale is not.
+The mechanisms were systematic: forced evacuation of cities, agricultural labour camps, execution of perceived class enemies, intellectuals, anyone wearing glasses or with soft hands.
 The Tuol Sleng prison (S-21) in Phnom Penh and the Choeung Ek killing site outside the city are the two most accessible places to understand concretely what happened.

 Tuol Sleng Genocide Museum (S-21)

-Tuol Sleng is a former secondary school in the Chamkar Mon district of Phnom Penh, seven kilometres from the city centre, converted in 1975 into a prison and interrogation facility by the Khmer Rouge security apparatus.
+Tuol Sleng is a former secondary school in Chamkar Mon district, converted in 1975 into a prison and interrogation facility.
 Between 14,000 and 17,000 people were imprisoned here.
-Only 12-14 are confirmed to have survived.
+Twelve to fourteen are confirmed to have survived.

-The Khmer Rouge photographed and documented their prisoners meticulously.
-Rooms of photographs face you as you enter: men, women, children, some looking directly into the camera with expressions that are hard to look at and harder to look away from.
+The Khmer Rouge documented their prisoners meticulously.
+Rooms of photographs face you as you enter: men, women, children, some looking directly into the camera.
 The classrooms where prisoners were held in wooden cells barely large enough to turn around in are intact.
-The buildings where the most severe interrogations took place are also open; the beds with the iron bar restraints are still there.
+The buildings where interrogations took place are open; the iron bar restraints are still on the beds.

-Admission is $3 USD.
-Audio guides are available for an additional fee and are worth getting: survivor testimony from the small number of people who lived through the facility provides context that the objects alone cannot supply.
-Two survivors, Bou Meng and Chum Mey, have for years come to the museum to speak with visitors; as of the time of writing they continue to do so.
+Admission is USD 3.
+Audio guides with survivor testimony are available for an additional fee and are worth getting.
+Two survivors, Bou Meng and Chum Mey, have for years come to the museum to speak with visitors.
+Allow two to three hours minimum.

 Choeung Ek

-Choeung Ek is 15 kilometres south of Phnom Penh, accessible by tuk-tuk (around $10-15 round trip) or by hiring a driver for the day.
+Choeung Ek is 15 kilometres south of Phnom Penh, accessible by tuk-tuk (around USD 10 to 15 round trip).
 It was an orchard before 1975.
-The Khmer Rouge used it as an execution site and mass burial ground, trucking prisoners from S-21 in batches to be killed, buried, and eventually covered over.
+The Khmer Rouge used it as an execution site, trucking prisoners from S-21 in batches.

-The 43-meter-high memorial stupa at the center of the site contains 5,000 skulls, arranged and visible through glass panels.
-It is a deliberate and direct memorial; there is no ambiguity in what you are looking at.
-The mass grave pits are visible as depressions in the ground throughout the site, some still bordered by raised earth from excavation.
-Cloth and bone fragments continue to surface after heavy rain.
-The audio guide, included in the $6 USD admission price, uses recorded testimony from survivors and perpetrators.
+The 43-metre memorial stupa at the centre contains 5,000 skulls arranged and visible through glass panels.
+The mass grave pits are visible as depressions throughout the site.
+Bone and cloth fragments continue to surface after heavy rain.
+The audio guide, included in the USD 6 admission, uses recorded testimony from survivors and perpetrators near specific locations.
 One section plays recordings near a particular tree; the content of what happened there is disclosed through headphones.
+It is considered by many visitors to be one of the most effectively designed memorial audio guides anywhere in the world.
+Allow 90 minutes for the full route.

 Visiting Both Sites Together

 Most visitors combine Tuol Sleng and Choeung Ek in a single day.
-Some find Tuol Sleng more difficult because the individual faces of victims are unavoidable; others find Choeung Ek more difficult because the scale becomes physically present in the depressions in the ground and the bone fragments.
-Either sequence works.
-Having lunch between the two is appropriate and necessary; some people feel guilty about this and should not.
+Some find Tuol Sleng more difficult because individual faces are unavoidable; others find Choeung Ek harder because the scale becomes physically present in the ground depressions.
+Having lunch between the two is appropriate and necessary.

 Phnom Penh More Broadly